decyphertek-io/decyphertek/docs/products/odoo.md

 Odoo is an open source ERP & CRM server.
-Manage all aspects of your business with Odoo, including Wordpress, Ecommerce, Inventroy managment, POS, etc.
+Manage all aspects of your business with Odoo, including Wordpress, Ecommerce, Inventroy managment, POS, etc. [AWS Marketplace: Odoo ](https://aws.amazon.com/marketplace/pp/prodview-rq7r2an4ojrtw?sr=0-9&ref_=beagle&applicationId=AWSMPContessa)

 SSH Into Your Server:
 ---------------------